Juvenile Crimes

 If your child is facing legal repercussions due to alleged criminal activity, whether it’s because they were wrongfully accused or made a wrong decision, the Law Office of Lindsay R. López PLLC can help you defend their rights.
 The Texas juvenile justice system claims to be focused on “treatment and rehabilitation,” but it has many similar problems as the adult penal system and can sometimes overly penalize minors, causing more harm than good.
 It’s important to have a strong juvenile defense lawyer who can help you work toward the best resolution possible for your specific circumstances.
 At our office, we strive to give your child an opportunity for a second chance.

-Juvenile Crimes and Punishments
+Types Of Juvenile Crimes

 Just like adult offenses, juvenile crimes can include a wide range of misdemeanor and felony violations, such as: